magneticio/vamp.io/content/documentation/installation/dcos.md

 ```

 This is quite similar to the normal Mesos Elasticsearch installation - notice that we use our custom Docker image `"--elasticsearchDockerImage", "magneticio/elastic:2.2"` and we also increased the amount of memory (by default it is 256MB).
-In case you want to use the default 9200 and 9300 Elasticsearch ports, add an additional argument: `"--elasticsearchPorts", "9200,9300"`.
+We also explicitely added the default 9200 and 9300 Elasticsearch ports by adding the additional argument: `"--elasticsearchPorts", "9200,9300"`.
 (There are many other different arguments which can be used as well if you need them.)

 Following the Mesos Elasticsearch documentation now send `marathon.json` file to Marathon: